Information about Intravenous Sedation in our Rooms

 - Wear comfortable clothes, the sleeves of which can be rolled up past your elbow.

 - Do not drink alcohol or operate any sort of machinary (including cars) until the following day.

 - Please remove nail polish, as it may interfere with the monitoring of your pulse.

 - Your mouth will feel quite dry during and after the procedure.
 This will ease after a couple of hours but ice chips may be helpful.

 - You may experience mild nausea, headache and discomfort from the surgical site.
-Analgesic medication with be prescribed to ease this.
+Analgesic medication will be prescribed to ease this.

 - PLEASE DO NOT EAT OR DRINK ANY FLUIDS FOR SIX (6) HOURS PRIOR TO THE PROCEDURE.

-- (Your meal prior to surgery should be a light one)
+- (Your meal prior to fasting should be a light one)